ilikerobots/django-vue-utilities/README.rst

     :target: https://badge.fury.io/py/django-vue-utils

-Provides helpers and utilities for integrating with a Vue front-end, as described in `Cookiecutter Vue + Django`_
+Provides helpers and utilities for integrating with a Vue front-end, as described in the article `Django + Vue + Vite: REST Not Required`_ and in `Cookiecutter Vue + Django`_

+.. _Django + Vue + Vite\: Rest Not Required: https://medium.com/@ilikerobots/django-vue-vite-rest-not-required-ca63cfa558fd

 .. _Cookiecutter Vue + Django: https://github.com/ilikerobots/cookiecutter-vue-django